Software technology for

 Hieke Keuning, Johan Jeuring, and Bastiaan Heeren.

-Towards a Systematic Review of Automated Feedback Generation for Programming Exercises,
+A Systematic Review of Automated Feedback Generation for Programming Exercises,

 Josje Lodder, Bastiaan Heeren, and Johan Jeuring.
 A Domain Reasoner for Propositional Logic,